orf/xcat/docs/commands.md

 # Detect

-This command will print out what injection XCat has detected, as well as a list of features and their status.
+This command will print out what injection xcat has detected, as well as a list of features and their status.
 You can use this to quickly explore an injection and different parameter values before commencing an attack.

 ```shell